Darius Slay: Professional career

+Pre-draft

 Coming out of Mississippi State, Slay was projected to be a second- or third-round draft pick by the majority of NFL draft experts and scouts.
-He received an invitation to the NFL combine and completed all of the required combine and positional drills.
+He received an invitation to the NFL Combine and completed all of the required combine and positional drills.
 On March 6, 2013, Slay participated at Mississippi State's pro day in front of team representatives and scouts from 30 NFL teams.
 He was ranked as the seventh-best cornerback prospect available in the draft by NFL analyst Mike Mayock and was ranked the eighth-best cornerback by NFLDraftScout.com.

 Detroit Lions

 2013

-The Detroit Lions selected Slay in the second round (36th overall) of the 2013 NFL Draft.
-Slay was the fifth cornerback drafted in 2013, behind Dee Milliner, D. J. Hayden, Desmond Trufant, and Xavier Rhodes.
+The Detroit Lions selected Slay in the second round (36th overall) of the 2013 NFL draft.
+He was the fifth cornerback selected, behind Dee Milliner, D. J. Hayden, Desmond Trufant, and Xavier Rhodes, and also became the first of two cornerbacks selected in 2013 from Mississippi State, along with second-round pick (42nd overall) Johnthan Banks.
+In addition, he surpassed former 2001 second-round pick (45th overall) Fred Smoot to become the second-highest drafted cornerback from Mississippi State, behind 1996 first-round pick (13th overall) Walt Harris.

 On May 3, 2013, Slay underwent arthroscopic surgery to repair a torn meniscus in his right knee.
-On May 13, 2013, the Detroit Lions signed Slay to a four-year, $5.28 million contract that included $3.12 million guaranteed and a signing bonus of $2.22 million.
+On May 13, 2013, the Detroit Lions signed Slay to a four–year, $5.28 million contract that included $3.12 million guaranteed and a signing bonus of $2.22 million.